wvdlaan/todomvc/README.md

 ## Render test

-React, combination with `.requestAnimationFrame`, will avoid much of the rendering.
-Let's test that this is true.
+React, in combination with `.requestAnimationFrame`, will avoid much of the rendering.
+Let's see this in action.

 To remove the current todo's from the list run: